July 17, 2008

 Revenge is a dish best served cold they say.
 Now I had to soothe myself with a cooling treat from the quick Indian staple – the South Indian Curd Rice.

 Back in India, this was standard lunch on blindingly hot summer days or when you didn’t feel quite right.
+I always have a stash of curry leaves in the freezer to make this.
 Fresh, full of flavour and idiot proof – it’ll mend bruised pride and a raging inside in no time at all.

 When it is hot, add the asafoetida.
-As it sizzles. add the mustard seeds and then the whole red chilli and curry leaves.
+As it sizzles, add the mustard and cumin seeds and then the whole red chilli and curry leaves.

-When the curry leaves stop crackling, mix in the rice, with some salt to taste.
+When the curry leaves stop crackling, mix in the rice, with the salt to taste.
 Leave aside for 10 minutes to cool for a bit and then stir in the yogurt.
+I tend to put the pot in the fridge or just outside in the garden.